piotr-szuberski/contrail-windows-docs/doc/For developers/Developer guide/Setting up/Devenv_in_local_env.md

 1. Provision Windows and Linux virtual machines with suitable configuration in CodiLime VMware lab.
 2. Configure Networking on Windows and Linux virtual machines using VMware console.
-3. Run Ansible playbook to deploy Windows Contrail compute and Contrail Controller nodes.
+3. Deploy Windows Compute and Controller nodes using an Ansible playbook

 Performing steps described below correctly should result in a configured devenv consiting of: